kaisalmen/WWOBJLoader/README.md

-New OBJLoader prototyping for three.js
+OBJLoader2 and WWOBJLoader2 for three.js
 ===

-Welcome to the prototyping repository for OBJLoader2 a new loader for the OBJ file format that is additionally executable within a web worker.
+Welcome to the repository for OBJLoader2 a new loader for the OBJ file format that is additionally executable within a web worker.

 ## Repository structure
 The directory structure is organized as follows: